Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 This last one is invisible and entirely modern.

-If your guest pulls out their phone and hesitates, they’re deciding whether to ask for Wi-Fi access.
-A framed card near the entry or on the kitchen counter with your network name and password removes that friction.
+When a guest pulls out their phone and hesitates, they’re deciding whether to ask for your Wi-Fi.
+A small framed card near the entry with the network name and password removes that friction before it starts.

-Here’s the insider move that stagers use and almost no homeowner thinks of.
+Here’s the insider move almost no homeowner thinks of.

-Before a showing, professional stagers walk through the front door as if they’ve never been in the house.
-They close their eyes for three seconds, then open them and note the first five things they see.
-Those five things become the priority list.
+Before a showing, my stager friend Renee walks through the front door as if she’s never seen the house.
+She closes her eyes for three seconds, opens them, and writes down the first five things she sees.
+Those five become the entire priority list.

 No stager starts with the kitchen or the bathroom.
-They start with whatever the eye hits first from the threshold, because that’s what sets the emotional temperature for the entire visit.
+They start with whatever the eye hits first from the threshold, because that sets the emotional temperature for the whole visit.

 The other trick?
 They bake something.
-Not because cookies sell houses, but because a warm, familiar food smell neutralizes every other ambient odor in the home in under 10 minutes.
+Not because cookies sell houses, but because a warm, familiar food smell neutralizes every other odor in the home in under ten minutes.

-What’s the one thing about your home you know visitors notice but never mention?
-We’d love to hear it.
+What’s the one thing about your home you KNOW visitors notice but never mention?
+Tell us in the comments.
+We read every one.

 Leave a Reply